Elcomsoft Forensic Disk Decryptor

 Access Information Stored in Popular Crypto Containers

-ElcomSoft offers investigators a fast, easy way to access encrypted information stored in crypto containers created by BitLocker, FileVault 2, PGP and TrueCrypt.
+ElcomSoft offers investigators a fast, easy way to access encrypted information stored in crypto containers created by BitLocker, FileVault 2, PGP, TrueCrypt and VeraCrypt.

 With fully automatic detection of encrypted volumes and encryption settings, experts will only need to provide path to the encrypted container or disk image.
 Elcomsoft Forensic Disk Decryptor will automatically search for, identify and display encrypted volumes and details of their corresponding encryption settings.